All posts

 Severity measures how risky the specific clause language is on a spectrum from favorable to neutral to concerning to high risk to extreme risk.
 A holdover clause capped at 110% with a landlord notice requirement scores in the favorable range.
 The same clause at 200% with "any portion thereof" and no notice requirement scores extreme.
 The difference between those two versions can represent tens of thousands of dollars in real exposure — the scoring reflects that.

 Weight measures how much that clause type matters within the overall contract.
 A holdover clause in a 5-year commercial lease is weighted more heavily than a holdover clause in a month-to-month residential agreement, because the potential exposure is orders of magnitude larger.
 Personal guaranty provisions are weighted very heavily in commercial leases because their downside is uncapped personal liability.
-An arbitration clause is weighted more moderately — it constrains your options, but it doesn't expose you to an open-ended financial obligation.
+An arbitration clause is weighted more moderately — it constrains a signer's procedural options, but it does not create open-ended financial obligation.

 The weighted severity scores across all identified clauses roll up into a raw score, which is then normalized to the 0–100 scale.
-That normalization is calibrated against thousands of real contracts to ensure that the score distribution is meaningful: a 30 is genuinely low risk, a 75 is genuinely high risk, and a 90 represents the kind of contract that should give you serious pause before signing.
+That normalization is calibrated against thousands of real contracts to ensure that the score distribution is meaningful: a 30 is genuinely low risk, a 75 is genuinely high risk, and a 90 sits in the band where contracts are commonly reviewed by counsel or substantially renegotiated before signing.

 The Score Bands